There are eight principles on which Human Trafficking Crime Prevention interventions should be based on:

 Human and Economic Empowerment

 Economic empowerment is the capacity of women and men and youth to participate in, contribute to and benefit from growth processes in ways that recognise the value of their contributions, respect their dignity and make it possible to negotiate a fairer distribution of the benefits of growth.
 This can only be achieved when an individual experiences their own self-esteem and dignity.
-Human empowerment means giving those people who are most vulnerable to being trafficked the ability to move form passivity and helplessness to self esteem and self dignity.
+Human empowerment means giving those people who are most vulnerable to being trafficked the ability to move from passivity and helplessness to self esteem and self dignity.
 With these tools they can develop skills and tools to find employment.
 The eradication of poverty, the prime cause of human trafficking, is the goal of human and economic empowerment.